Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

-I work with expats in Bucharest for various problems that they may face here.
+I often see in therapy expats in Bucharest for various problems that they may face here.
 If you are an expat and you finding it difficult to cope with living in a new country, it is best to seek help from a therapist.
 This is where I come in as an English speaking psychologist in Bucharest.

 Unlike other therapists I am a professional licensed as a European therapist and I am here to help you overcome your emotional challenges you may be facing.
 I can provide you with counselling, support and guidance so that you can make the most of your experience living in Romania.

-See the full list with psychological services available
+See the full list with psychological services – therapy Bucharest available

 If you are an expat in Romania it can be both exciting and frightening at the same time.
 There is this amazing side to it having the opportunity to start a fresh life in a new part of the world.
 You get to experience many new things in a place you soon call home.
 But as nice as it sounds, there are some down sides to living abroad.